Transaction Script, Smart UI and Domain Driven Design

 Data models v domain models

+An enterprise application typically has both a long-term memory structure and several short-term memory structures.
+The persistent data structure is typically defined in a logical data model.
 The short term memory of each use case or session is stored temporarily in a cache on an app server.

-Being an “object-oriented” model, it includes definitions of the behaviors that act on that data.
+In DDD, the domain model is of a short-term memory.
+Being an “object-oriented” model, it includes definitions of the behaviors that act on the data.
+In complex domains; it likely features inheritance of behaviors from super types in class hierarchies.

 Dividing the domain model